VA Loan Rates Today | Current VA Mortgage Interest Rates 2024

 Check your VA loan rates today.
 Start here

-Since VA mortgage rates are set by individual lenders, rather than the VA itself, there can be a wide range across the market.
+Since current VA mortgage rates are set by individual lenders, rather than the VA itself, there can be a wide range across the market.

 For instance, one lender might offer 30-year fixed VA rates starting at 3.0% on the same day another lender is offering 2.5%.

-To find the lowest VA rate for your new loan, you’ll have to apply with multiple lenders and compare their offers.
+To find the lowest current VA interest rate for your new loan, you’ll have to apply with multiple lenders and compare their offers.
 That might sound like a lot of work, but it’s possible to rate shop in under a day if you set your mind to it.

 The best VA lender will be different for each borrower.
 But as a starting point, here are the five most popular VA lenders by volume, according to the Department of Veterans Affairs: